ecnepsnai/otto/docs/api.md

 The Otto server is controlled via a REST API.
 This document details how you may use that API.

-**⚠️ Otto is still in active development and the REST API may change dramatically between releases.**
+**⚠️ Otto is still in active development and there are frequently breaking changes between releases.**

 ## Using the API